-Recognized for her grace and warmth of tone, Cuban-American soprano Catherine Ortega Spitzer is an accomplished performer currently based in Chicago.
+Recognized for her grace and warmth of tone, soprano Catherine Ortega Spitzer is an accomplished performer currently based in South Florida.
 She is a versatile soloist of elegance and strength, comfortable performing in a variety of genres from opera, to oratorio, to musical theater.

 Catherine made her mainstage debut starring in the role of Mimì in La Bohème with Utah Festival Opera and Musical Theater and sang with Chicago Opera Theater’s Young Artist program.
 During her time with COT, Ms. Spitzer covered the title role in The Clever One and Bubikopf in The Emperor of Atlantis.
 She also covered the roles of The Queen of the Night in Mozart’s The Magic Flute and Madeline Usher in The Fall of the House of Usher.